jordanlambino/leagueoflegends-data-analysis/README.md

 - *gameid*: nominal variable; the unique gameid for that game

 ## Data Cleaning and Exploratory Data Analysis
+### Data Cleaning
+I decided to only analyze matches for teams who played Lee Sin, so that every row represented a team who played Lee Sin.
+This ensured that my dataset did not contain two rows for each match.
+I only kept relevant columns which denoted a team's overall performance for that game.
+In particular, due to the strength of Lee Sin in the early-mid portions of a given match, I decided to keep "golddiffat15" and calculate the "team_kdratio".

+**insert dfhead**

 ### Univariate Analysis
+**insert pie chart 1**
+The pie chart above shows the win rate of Lee Sin in the LCK/LPL regions (in other words, the distribution of the "won" column).

+**insert pie chart 2**
+The pie chart above shows the win rate of Lee Sin in non-LCK/LPL Tier One regions (in other words, the distribution of the "won" column).

 ### Bivariate Analysis
+**insert bar chart 1**
+The bar chart above shows the win rate of Lee Sin by region.
+As evident, the LCK/LPL regions have high win-rates when playing Lee Sin, along with the VCS (Vietnam) and LCS (North America).

+**insert bar chart 2**
+The bar chart above shows the number of games played for Lee Sin by region.
+This provides new insights to my experiment, as the LCK/LPL regions seem to play Lee Sin significantly more, and still has a positive win rate.
 ### Interesting Aggregates

 ## Assignment of Missingness
 ### NMAR Analysis
+**insert analysis**

 ### Missingness Dependency
+Aside from the missingness of "Lee Sin" in matches, it was difficult for me to find potential Missing at Random/Missing Completely at Random data.
+This was due to the fact that much of the data was Missing by Design, since only certain leagues (namely the LPL) did not include values for "golddiffat15" and "xpdiffat15".

+Instead, I decided to go back to the original, raw dataset and assess the missingness of the variable "elders".

+Missingness of "elders" **depends on** "gamelength".
+Since an "elder dragon" requires that either team first obtains four elemental dragons, I hypothesized that "elders" may be missing for matches with shorter "gamelength".

+**insert histogram1**
+The graph below shows the distribution of "gamelength" when "elders" is missing.

+**insert histogram2**
+The graph below shows the distribution of "gamelength" when "elders" is *not* missing.

+Using the Kolmogorov-Smirnov (KS) Statistic, the  observed value was **0.0477**.

+The p-value was 0.004.

+The histogram below displays the empirical distribution of the KS Statistic, along with the obtained p-value.
+**histogram**
+Using a significance level of 1% (.01), I reject the null hypothesis.

+*break*
+Missingness of "elders" **does not depend on** "firstblood".
+I wanted to explore this connection since teams who get the first kill may obtain the elder dragon more often.
+Conversely, the value for "elders" might be missing for teams who do not get the first kill, and consequently fall behind in the game.

+**insert histogram3**
+The graph below shows the distribution of "firstblood" when "elders" is missing.

+**insert histogram4**
+The graph below shows the distribution of "firstblood" when "elders" is not missing.

+Using the difference of means as my test-statistic, the observed value was **

 ## Hypothesis Testing
 ### Lee Sin Win Rate for LCK/LPL Leagues